wagners logo dark

 With all the good weather we have been having lately, as motorists it is important to be aware of cyclists on the road.
 The Nova Scotia Motor Vehicle Act makes it clear that cyclists have the same rights and responsibilities as motorists in order to prevent accidents.
-For example, both are required to drive on the right side of the road and both are required to drive single file, except when passing.
-Both motorists and cyclists are required to use signals when making turns.

-The motorist has a duty to be aware of cyclists and to share the road.
 Motorists are required to leave at least one metre (three feet) of space when passing a cyclist.
 It is also important for motorists to be aware of the speed of the bicycle.
 Often motorists misjudge the speed a cyclist is traveling and this mistake can lead to collisions.

 As for cyclists, the law requires that a helmet be worn at all times.
-Your helmet should be snug and be low on the forehead.
+Your helmet should be snug and sit low on the forehead.
 The chin strap should be tight enough to allow only one finger between it and your chin.
 Lights and reflectors are also essential, particularly when travelling at night.
 A horn or bell can be used to warn pedestrians and other vehicles that you are approaching.

 The Bicycle NS website lists the following “Rules of the Road for People Riding Bicycles”: